Welcome to today's edition of the Rush 24-7 podcast.

 We're investigating everything.

-Democrats on the Senate Intelligence Committee want the right to interview top policymakers and speech writers as part of the inquiry into whether the Bush administration exaggerated, misused, or lied about intelligence into the run-up to the Iraq War.
+Democrats on the Senate Intelligence Committee want the right to interview top policymakers and speech writers as part of the inquiry into whether the Bush administration exaggerated, misused, or lied about intelligence into the run-up to the Iraq war.

-This, according to Senator John D.J.
-Rockefeller, Democrat West Virginia, he's the panel's vice chairman.
+This, according to Senator John D. J. Rockefeller, Democrat West Virginia, he's the panel's vice chairman.

-He raised the possibility of issuing subpoenas, outlined a more wide ranging approach than the one described by committee chairman Pat Roberts.
+He raised the possibility of issuing subpoenas, outlined a more wide-ranging approach than the one described by Committee Chairman Pat Roberts.

-Now, this'll just be the fourth investigation because the first three didn't prove politically valuable, so they're trying to get a fourth, and they're trying to keep their base occupied, thinking that the Democrats actually are effective and competent in the U.S. Senate.
+So they're trying to get a fourth, and they're trying to keep their base occupied, thinking that the Democrats actually are effective and competent in the U.S. Senate.

-So the Democrats' run among strategy continues unfettered.
+So the Democrats' run-amook strategy continues unfettered.

-Uh, another lawyer murdered in Iraq.
+Another lawyer murdered in Iraq.

 Riding into the danger zone, undaunted, unafraid on the EIB network.

-Uh let's go to Madison, Wisconsin.
+Let's go to Madison, Wisconsin.

 Rich, welcome.